smXplorer/SwissSPAD-Live/docs/source/guide.rst

 To start recording, click on the ``Record`` button (to the right of the ``Start`` button).

-During recording, a 'busy' icon is displayed next to the Record button.
+During recording, a 'busy' icon is displayed next to the ``Record`` button.

 In addition, a blinking ``Saving in progress`` LED is turned on, indicating that data is being saved in the background.
-Hovering over this LED with the mouse will display information on the on-going saving task(s) in the Context Help
+Hovering over this LED with the mouse will display information on the on-going saving task(s) in the :ref:`context-help-window` window:

-window: ``File Name: current/total Images, File Size in MB``.
+``File Name: current/total Images, File Size in MB``.

 Checking this  information is useful to monitor the progress of data saving, but also to detect a potential FPGA communication problem, e.g. if one of the files is stuck at 0 image.

 The acquisition can be aborted by clicking on the same button, now labeled ``Abort``.